 Bees, together with other pollinators, are indispensable for the correct functioning of the ecosystem.
-If these species are threatened by the harmful actions of man, the whole ecosystem is gravely affected: the physicist Albert Einstein said: “If the bee disappears from the surface of the earth, man would have no more than four years to live”.
+If these species are threatened by the harmful actions of man, the whole ecosystem is gravely affected.
+The physicist Albert Einstein said: “If the bee disappears from the surface of the earth, man would have no more than four years to live”.

-The worker bees are the foundations of the colony, carrying out many jobs which change throughout the course of their lives, such as being babysitters, guards, builders and food collectors, tasks to which they devote themselves with determination and generosity.
+The worker bees are the foundations of the colony, carrying out many jobs that change throughout the course of their lives, such as being babysitters, guards, builders and food collectors, tasks to which they devote themselves with determination and generosity.

 The drone is the male responsible for fertilising the queen, warming the nest and collaborating in the various tasks within the colony.